Feyisayo/woocommerce-globalpay/readme.txt

 == Description ==
 GlobalPay is a web-based payment gateway that enables merchants with functional websites to accept card payments from customers worldwide.

-GlobalPay accepts MasterCard, VISA and bank transfers.
+With GlobalPay, you website can accept payment via MasterCard, VISA and bank transfers.
 Get started at https://www.globalpay.com.ng/

 This plugin was tested up till WooCommerce 2.1.2